Getting Started with HTL getting-started-with-htl

 Lifting Limitations of Special Contexts lifting-limitations-of-special-contexts

 In the special cases where it is needed to bypass the restrictions of the script, style, and comment contexts, it is possible to isolate their content in a separate HTL file.
-Everything located in its own file will be interpreted by HTL as a normal HTML fragment, forgetting the limiting context from which it might have been included.
+HTL interprets everything in its own file as a standard HTML fragment, ignoring any limiting context from where it was included.

 See the Working with Client-Side Templates section further down for an example.